-Something new has recently come about, that makes using the knowledge obtained from understanding Draw Pattern Mathematics (DPM) much more convenient and easier to use, with the advent of the internet and the modern mobile lottery playing App.
+Something new has recently come about that makes using the knowledge obtained from understanding Draw Pattern Mathematics (DPM) much more convenient and easier to use, with the advent of the internet and the modern mobile lottery ticket playing App.

-This change now allows the public more opportunities, to more easily incorporate a lottery playing strategy when selecting lottery number combinations to play the lottery with, from the internet or on their mobile playing device.
+This change now allows the public more opportunities to more easily incorporate a lottery playing strategy when selecting lottery number combinations to play from the internet or on their mobile playing device.

 The Tinkermen Lotto Report currently attempts to do this in two particular ways, through public education and through offering correct draw pattern predictions and generated number combinations that are specific within those predictions.
 We start out the process by offering the public five different lotto games to choose from.

-As an example, by clicking on and selecting a particular lottery, we then offer precise Draw Pattern Predictions that we believe that are the most due ahead of time before the next draw takes place.
+As an example, by clicking on and selecting a particular lottery, we offer precise Draw Pattern Predictions that we believe that are the most due, before the next draw takes place.

-A Google Spreadsheet is also located at the bottom of each of our draw pattern prediction pages that allows the public to view the past years’ history, of draw patterns that have recently come up as winning number combinations.
+A Google Spreadsheet is also located at the bottom of each of our draw pattern prediction pages, it allows the public to view the past year's history of draw patterns that have recently come up as winning number combinations.

 This gives the lotto player more insight as to what draw patterns are possibly most due and that haven’t come up recently as winning draws.

-The RED X located at the top of the draw pattern prediction chart, indicates which draw patterns that we have determined that are the most likely to come up next and are the draw patterns we currently offer generated number combinations for to use to play the lotto with.
+The RED X located at the top of the draw pattern prediction chart indicates which draw patterns we have determined that are the most likely to come up next.
+They are the draw patterns we currently offer generated number combinations for use in playing the lotto with.

-Then lastly, after a particular draw pattern prediction has been selected, the lotto player is able to create as many lottery number combinations as they want to use to play with, by clicking on the GENERTE button.
+Lastly, after a particular draw pattern prediction has been selected, the lotto player is able to create as many lottery number combinations as they want to use to play with by clicking on the GENERTE button.

-The Tinkermen Lotto Report has been online and making draw pattern predictions for the Mega Millions Lottery, for over a year now using the knowledge of Lotto Probability Draw Pattern Mathematics and it has a correct prediction rate specifically for Mega Millions of around 72% percent of the time that we’ve chosen correctly.
+The Tinkermen Lotto Report has been online and making draw pattern predictions for the Mega Millions Lottery for over a year now using the knowledge of Lotto Probability Draw Pattern Mathematics.
+We have a correct prediction rate specifically for Mega Millions of around 71% percent.

 This has been accomplished through our own unique lottery game playing strategy, of only choosing 10 out of the possible 92 different draw patterns to choose from, based on its lotto probability draw pattern mathematics model structure for each and every draw.